Candidate pulls out of Hong Kong lawyers' group election over safety fears - Up News Info

 While the Law Society is seen as more conservative than the barristers’ Bar Association, both bodies have traditionally had a watchdog role over legal changes, and are represented on a panel that recommends judges’ appointments.

-Four of the 11 candidates vying for five council seats in Tuesday’s election are considered relatively outspoken, which has raised fears among some government officials of an emerging political agenda.
+Four of the 11 candidates, including Ross, vying for five council seats in Tuesday’s election had been considered relatively outspoken, which has raised fears among some government officials of an emerging political agenda.

 The Law Society election has rarely made international news but has grabbed headlines in recent days, as pro-Beijing media and Hong Kong officials have warned the group to stay out of politics.